acceleratedscience/openad-service-moler/README.md

-# MoLeR &nbsp;/&nbsp; Conditional Molecule Generation on SMILES Scaffolds
+# MoLeR &nbsp;/&nbsp; SMILES Generation on SMILES Scaffolds

 <!--
 The description & support tags are consumed by the generate_docs() script